Import & change map data

 If you want to see multiple locations around the world, you can import addresses into Google Earth.
 Each address that you import is converted to a placemark on the Earth.

-At this time, Google Earth can only ingest such information for addresses located within the United States, United Kingdom, Canada, France, Italy, Germany, and Spain.
+- You can only import addresses located within the United States, United Kingdom, Canada, France, Italy, Germany, and Spain.

 - Choose the following options:

 - "Delimited" Comma